Application Information and Processes

 - Student:Staff Ratio Calculator Spreadsheet (27kb)

-When submittig an application for accreditation assessment which is likely to necessitate a site visit, the higher education provider should submit a proposed site visit agenda.
+When submitting an application for accreditation assessment that is likely to necessitate a site visit, the higher education provider should consult with the APAC office to develop a proposed site visit agenda.
 In the case of a site visit in which postgraduate professional courses with specialist content are assessed, it should be noted that specialist content assessors should typically be scheduled for the last two days of the visit.

 - Site Visit Agenda Template (50kb)

 APAC does not accept applications for accreditation from individuals.
 APAC only accepts applications from approved higher education providers offering programs of study in psychology.
 Enquiries about registration to practice as a psychologist in Australia for applicants with Australian qualifications should be directed in the first instance to the Psychology Board of Australia , which is the national registration authority.

 If you have completed your qualifications outside Australia, the first step is to have your qualifications assessed for comparability to the Australian psychology education pathway (called an “assessment of psychology qualifications”).
 This first step in the assessment process is conducted by the Australian Psychological Society (APS).
 The APS is the government-contracted national assessing authority in Australia for the assessment of overseas academic qualifications in psychology for the purpose of migration or granting student VISAS.
 Details of the APS assessment process can be found on the APS website .
 The assessment of overseas comparability report may be required by higher education providers when you apply to study an accredited psychology course in Australia, and by the Psychology Board of Australia if you are an overseas-trained psychologist seeking to apply for registration to practice in Australia.

 Overseas applicants for registration to practice as a psychologist in Australia who have completed step one should contact the Psychology Board of Australia about the process of applying for registration.